Unconventional early-time relaxation in the Rydberg chain: Conclusion

-We now summarize the results presented in this Letter.
-We showed that quantum many-body scarring in the Rydberg chain, as modeled by the PXP model, gives rise to early-time SP decay with a characteristic non-generic rate determined solely by the overlap of the initial state with scarred eigenstates.
+We now summarize the results presented in this paper.
+We first showed that approximate quantum many-body scarring in the Rydberg chain, as modeled by the PXP model, gives rise to early-time SP decay with a characteristic non-generic rate determined solely by the overlap of the initial state with scarred eigenstates.
+The early-time SP decay shows a characteristic non-generic rate determined solely by the overlap of the initial state with scarred eigenstates.
 By deforming the PXP model with a revival-enhancing deformation, we show that this fact remains true regardless of the deformation strength within the enhancing range.
 In contrast, when an ergodicity-restoring deformation is applied, the SP decay rate displays distinct scaling compared to the case where QMBS are dominant.
+Additionally, we proved that this fact holds for QMBS models of the SGA class, where the early-time decay of perfectly scarred initial states is fully controlled by the QMBS sector and diverges from the decay of generic initial states which is controlled by the thermal sector.
 The SP thus provides, at very early times, information on QMBSs that is typically associated with late-time observables.
 We then constructed a simple model for LDOS of initial states having overlaps with both scar and thermal eigenstates, and quantified the minimal ratio of scar and thermal distribution variances for which scars fully control the early-time behavior of the survival probability, in the case where scar and thermal contributions to the LDOS are additive.
 Our results highlight the early-time SP decay rate as an easily accessible signature of slow thermalization and weak ergodicity breaking in QMBS systems.
 Recent works suggest that the PXP model is an ideal platform to test our proposal since its scarring properties are robust to finite temperature effects \cite{Desaules2023} and disorder \cite{MondragonShem2021}.